-The company's ultimate controlling parent is Babcock International Group Plc.
-Risks are managed at a group level in accordance with the risk management framework of Babcock International Group Plc.
-The principal risks and uncertainties of Babcock International Group Plc are discussed in its Annual Report for the year ended 31 March 2022.
+The company's ultimate controlling parent is Babcock International Group PLC.
+Risks are managed at a group level in accordance with the risk management framework of Babcock International Group PLC.
+The principal risks and uncertainties of Babcock International Group PLC are discussed in its Annual Report for the year ended 31 March 2023 which does not form part of this report.